How to Set Up a Raspberry Pi for the First Time

-So you've just gotten a new Raspberry Pi and taken it out of the box.
+So you've just gotten a new Raspberry Pi, perhaps even the Raspberry Pi 4, and taken it out of the box.
 Now what?
 There are a million things you can do with your mini computer, but first you need to get it up and running.

 If you bought your Pi as part of a kit, you probably got everything you need right in the box, but if you just have the board, you'll need the following: